BlocProtocol/BLOC-wiki/docs/wallets/Using-BLOCWallet.md

 ./BLOCWallet
 ```

-## Using BLOCWallet commands
+## **Using BLOCWallet commands**

 BLOCWallet has a twin command system; a numerical shortcut for navigating the menu, and typed commands you can access directly.
 The more you use BLOCWallet the more typed commands you'll pick up.
 This guide is written using the written commnand system.
 Feel free to use the numbers associated with the command.

-## Creating a Wallet
+## **Creating a Wallet**

+Create your personnal BLOC Wallet address with Private spend key, Private view key and Mnemonic seed.
+Everything you need to control your money.
+Make sure you save this data because if you lose these keys your wallet cannot be recreated!

 Here's a quick image of BLOCWallet in action after have successfully `created a wallet`: